Poetic Expressions

 "Nectar me, nectar me, oh my dearest."

-And so the bee droned even louder,
+And then the bee droned even louder,

 "Honey, let us pollinate before the sun fades."